Jackals (paramilitary)

-The Jackals (Šakali, Шакали) were a Serbian paramilitary group that operated during the Kosovo War in 1999.
+The Jackals (Шакали) were a Serbian paramilitary group that operated during the Kosovo War in 1999.

 Ćuška massacre

 On 14 May 1999, 41 Kosovo Albanian male civilians, aged 19 to 69, were killed by the group and other Serbian forces.
-Serb forces entered the village, during which they began looting houses and expelling woman and children to neighboring villages.
+Serb forces entered the village, during which they began looting houses and expelling women and children to neighboring villages.
 The men into three groups and were taken into three separate houses, where they were gunned down with automatic weapons.
 The houses were then set on fire.

 Nine members of the group were arrested on 13 March 2010 on suspicion of having committed war crimes in Ćuška.
 A trial in Belgrade started on 20 December 2010.
 The trial included: